com-480-data-visualization/VHXplore/Milestones/milestone1/Milestone1.md

 #### What has already been done in programming language data visualization?

-Famous projects that are close to what we would like to do are the annual stask overflow surveys https://survey.stackoverflow.co/2024/technology which are showing programming languages trends among the stackoverflow users.
+Famous projects that are close to what we would like to do are the annual stsck overflow surveys https://survey.stackoverflow.co/2024/technology which are showing programming languages trends among the stackoverflow users.

 Other programming languages visualizations are listed below: